ACT Acquires American College Application Campaign

 What Is The American College Application Campaign?

 The American College Application Campaign (ACAC) is a national effort to increase the number of first-generation students and students from low-income families pursuing a college degree or other higher education credential.
 The primary purpose of this effort is to help high school seniors navigate the complex college admissions process and ensure they apply to at least one postsecondary institution.
 The effort occurs during the school day, with a focus on students who might not otherwise apply to college.

-In 2014, ACAC programs took place in all 50 states and the District of Columbia.
+In 2015, ACAC programs took place in all 50 states and the District of Columbia.
 The Campaign expands each year to include more high schools and students.
-Click on a state to learn more about their Campaign program or see a list of all 2014 participating states.
+Click on a state below to learn more about their Campaign program.

 - Educates policy and decision makers in every state and territory about the importance and value of higher education